 When you present your work, it’s rare that you’re going to be presenting to an entirely new group of people each time.
 In fact, it’s very likely that you’ll be presenting to roughly the same group of people every single time.

 And that means that, simply by virtue of presenting again and again, you’ll be practicing.
-Seeing the same faces will make it easier each and every time you do it.
+Seeing the same faces will make it easier each time you do it.
 And the easier it gets with this group, the easier you’ll find it will get with new groups.